rakia drink

 Continuous distillation

 The feedstock is added in the continuous distillation column, and the distillate is drawn off without interruption.
-Each fraction stream is taken simultaneously throughout operation; therefore, a separate exit point is needed for each fraction.
+Each fraction stream is taken simultaneously throughout the operation; therefore, a separate exit point is needed for each fraction.
 In practice, when there are multiple distillate fractions, the distillate exit points are located at different heights on a fractionating column

 There are no interruptions for this process until the completion of the distillation, and it has high efficiency for separation.